 Day 8: Assyut to Sohag The day will be spent sailing to Sohag.

-Day 9: Sohag to Qena This morning travel by coach to Abydos, where you’ll visit the Abydos Temple.
-Return to the ship and set sail towards Luxor via the via Abu Homar’s Lock and the Nag Hammadi Bridge.
+Day 9: Sohag to Naga Hammadi This morning travel by coach to Abydos, where you’ll visit the Abydos Temple.
+Return to the ship and set sail towards Luxor via the via Abu Homar’s Lock and the Naga Hammadi Bridge.

-Day 10: Qena to Luxor The morning will be spent visiting the Dendera Temple to discover beautifully-preserved temples which were constructed during the 4th century BC.
+Day 10: Naga Hammadi to Luxor Saily to Qena, arriving at the Dendera Temple in the morning to discover beautifully preserved temples which were constructed during the 4th century BC.
 This afternoon the ship will continue on to Luxor.

 Day 11: Luxor There's a full day visit to the archaeological paradise that is the West Bank of Luxor today.
 Home to the spectacular Valley of the Kings, the area offers a wealth of ancient treasures with Pharaohs’ tombs dating back between the 16th and 11th Century BC.
 The magnificent Mortuary Temple of Queen Hatshepsut (Deir el-Bahri) also sits within the valley.

 Day 12: Luxor to Edfu This morning the focus is on the treasures of the East Bank of the Nile.
 Here you can see the magnificent temples of Karnak and Luxor, which were built in honour of the Egyptian sun god Amun Ra.
 Take a walk through the majestic hypostyle hall with its magnificently painted pillars and gaze at the collective work of 13 centuries of successive pharaohs.